PROTECTING AND ENHANCING THE SANDHILLS WITH PROFITABLE, ENJOYABLE BUSINESSES

-This land is a unique ecosystem that is an important habitat for a variety of fish, birds, plants and wildlife, and it’s individual landowners are the strong backbone of the area’s ranching economy, and the viability of the numerous small communities scattered throughout the Sandhills are dependent on their success.
+This land is a unique ecosystem that is an essential habitat for various fish, birds, plants, and wildlife.
+Its landowners are the backbone of the area’s ranching economy, and the viability of the numerous small communities scattered throughout the Sandhills depends on their success.

-That is why we hope to help serve the men and women producers of our area and are excited to announce our newest outreach program:
+That is why we hope to help serve our area’s men and women producers and are excited to announce our newest outreach program, Sandhills Stewards.

-~Understand the challenges of the producers in our area and help bring them the ideas, tools, and resources they need most to be successful.
+Understand the producers’ challenges in our area and help bring them the ideas, tools, and resources they need most to succeed.

-~Encourage connection and strong community engagement to make sure that the Sandhill region remains a strong and independent region in our great state.
+Encourage connection and strong community engagement to ensure that the Sandhill region remains a strong and independent region in our great state.

 Sandhills Stewards is a program designed to help bring our Sandhills producers the tools they need most to succeed.
 Ultimately it is a network of producers throughout the Sandhills that share common values that use those values to help shape the culture of our area.
 We believe that strong communities and local connections are the most effective way to implement the changes we want to see around us.

 - Sat, Feb 11Kinkaider Brewing Co.Beat the cold this winter!
 Join the Sandhills Task Force for a fun night at Kinkaider Brewing Co.
 The evening will include information presented by three ranchers on the topic of grazing, a steak dinner, and a happy hour.
 Cost - $25.00